 Net assets with donor restrictions consists of amounts received and set aside for the Organization's ambassador program, camps, and mentoring club program activities.
-Net assets with donor restrictions was \$87,372 at December 31, 2020.
+Net assets with donor restrictions was \$357,178 and \$87,372 at December 31, 2021 and 2020, respectively.